XDR-SAM/Sequential-Renamer/README.md

-Here's the complete `README.md` file in markdown format:

 # SequentialRenamer

 SequentialRenamer is a lightweight and user-friendly GUI tool designed to help users organize and rename files in a folder.
 By sorting files based on their creation time, it renames them sequentially (e.g., `1`, `2`, `3`, etc.), making file organization simple and efficient.